-A week earlier, AT&T’s WarnerMedia said it signed a new distribution agreement with YouTube TV that makes HBO and Cinemax available to subscribers and includes a commitment to distribute HBO Max when it launches.
+AT&T’s WarnerMedia also signed a new distribution agreement with YouTube TV that makes HBO and Cinemax available to subscribers and includes a commitment to distribute HBO Max when it launches.

 News selections include CNN, BBC, Cheddar and CNBC, as well as Fox News and MSNBC.
 And notably, YouTube TV has recently added PBS stations to its lineup.
 PBS had largely eschewed the vMVPD market until signing onto YouTube TV.

 Cloud DVR storage is unlimited, and users can share their YouTube TV account with six family members.
 Subscribers can stream their YouTube TV service on up to three devices at once.
 And YouTube TV app support includes Roku, Amazon Fire TV, Apple TV and Google Chromecast on the OTT device side; Sony PlayStation, Microsoft Xbox One in terms of gaming consoles; LG, Sharp, Vizio and Samsung in terms of smart TVs; and iOS and Android for mobile devices.